-Our first location on a 3-week trip through the island nation was Puerto Princesa, Palawan.
+Our first location on a 3-week trip through the Philippines was Puerto Princesa, Palawan Island.
 We initially chose Puerto Princesa (Puerto, for those in the know) based on the recommendation of an acquaintance who currently lives there.
 He organized a rental car, our first hotel, restaurant visits, and babysitting for our son so we could have some quiet time in the city.

-We were surprised to realize that Puerto Princesa is the capital and only city in Palawan, Philippines.
+We were surprised to realize that Puerto Princesa is the capital and only real city on the island of Palawan, Philippines.
 The city is the second largest in the Philippines based on size, but one of the least populated.
-Puerto Princesa feels more like a large town than a city, in fact, with low buildings, local restaurants, and charming motorcycle-operated tricycles as the main form of public transportation.
+Puerto Princesa even feels more like a large town than a city, with low buildings, local restaurants, and charming motorcycle-operated tricycles as the main form of public transportation.

 The Puerto Princesa region extends beyond the main downtown.
 It includes areas on either coast of Palawan as far as 2 hours north, and likewise south.
-In this amount of space you can find outdoor adventure, relaxing beaches, and even one of the 7 Natural Wonders of the World.
+In this amount of space you can find outdoor adventure, relaxing beaches, and even Puerto Princesa Underground River; one of the 7 Natural Wonders of the World!

 Tricycles and Jeepneys are the most prevalent and easiest forms of public transportation in Puerto Princesa.
 Drivers will usually speak English, so using one is as easy as waving your hand!